DeltaF1/ProcJam2019/README.md

 ![tileset](tileset_editor.gif)
 ![greebles](greeblies.gif)

 Finally, I added props to the insides of the rooms.
-Furniture such as crates, is chosen
+Pieces of furniture such as crates or beds are chosen based on the room's purpose.

 ## [Cellular Automata](cellular)
 _Implementation of conway's game of life_